Your Yoga Routine - Aura Wellness Center Teacher Training

 Maintaining Consistency and Motivation

 Consistency is vital when it comes to establishing a successful yoga routine.
-Regular practice not only helps you build strength and flexibility but also cultivates a sense of discipline and mindfulness.
+Regular practice helps you build strength and flexibility and cultivates a sense of discipline and mindfulness.
 However, staying consistent can be challenging at times.
 Life often gets in the way with its demands and distractions.

 To maintain consistency in your yoga practice, setting realistic goals is essential.
 Start small by committing to practicing three times a week for 20 minutes each session.
 As you become more comfortable, gradually increase the duration or frequency of your sessions.